Hardin County Appraisal District

 - Our experience has allowed us to compile sales and unequal appraisal data consistent with the format expected by the Hardin CAD and the Hardin County ARB.

-- From the Hardin CAD, property owners saved $11 million in property taxes in 2023, compared to $8 million in 2022.
-Hardin County property owners protested the taxable value of 5,220 accounts in 2023.
+- From the Hardin CAD, property owners saved $7 million in property taxes in 2024.
+Hardin County property owners protested the taxable value of 3,930 accounts in 2024.

-- In Hardin County, 19% of property tax appeals were submitted to the Appraisal Review Board (ARB) and 93% of informal protests were submitted.
-Homeowners in Hardin County obtained savings of $11K via ARB property tax disputes and $7 million through informal means.
+- Homeowners in Hardin County obtained savings of $290,000 via ARB property tax disputes and $4 million through informal means.

-- The proportion of properties disputed in Hardin County has been steadily increasing since 2018 with 2% and reached above 9% by 2023.
+- The proportion of properties disputed in Hardin County has been increasing since 2018, going from 2% in 2018 to above 7% by 2024.

 Save With O’Connor